 All Applied Engineering and Technology Management students receive both theoretical instruction and hands-on, experiential preparation under the guidance of passionate and experienced professors.

-Each of the seven concentrations within this major incorporate broad explorations of engineering and technology and specific study related to students' chosen fields.
+Each of the six concentrations within this major incorporate broad explorations of engineering and technology and specific study related to students' chosen fields.